 Washing machines have to comply with federal efficiency standards.
-According to the USDE, in 2012, homeowners only used about three percent of their energy on both washing machines and dishwashers combined.
+According to the EIA, in 2017, homeowners only used about five percent of their energy on both washing machines and dishwashers combined.
 Recently, the standards were amended, and front-loading washing machines will use 15 percent less energy than they did previously, and top-loading washing machines will use 33 percent less energy than they did previously.

 - Unused microwave ovens that are left plugged in can consume five Watts of electricity.